-u rius Deloie Video l'icezes

 Process FaceTime Skype Google+

 Cell WiFi Cell WiFi Cell WiFi

-Before freezing 5.00 9.98 3.70 8.59 2.63 4.86
+Before freezes 5.00 9.98 3.70 8.59 2.63 4.86

 Overall 0.43 4.58 0.33 1.78 0.44 4.71

-For each video freeze in Figure 9 and 10 which lasts for at least 1 second, we count how many packets were lost in the two-second period immediately before the freeze.
-We then calculate the average loss number over all freezes, and compare it with the average packet loss number in all two-second periods over the entire experiment.
-Table 7 shows that in most cases, the average packet loss number before a video freeze is significantly higher than the overall average, suggesting a strong correlation between video freezes and packet losses.
-Meanwhile, it should also be noticed that in some cases (e.g. Google+ with strong wifi signal in Table 7), the correlation is weak.
+For each video freeze in Figure 6 and 7 which lasts for at least 1 second, we count how many packets were lost in the two-second period immediately before the freeze.
+We then calculate the average loss number over all freezes, and compare it with the average packet loss number in all twosecond periods over the entire experiment.
+Table V shows that in most cases, the average packet loss number before a video freeze is significantly higher than the overall average, suggesting a strong correlation between video freezes and packet losses.
+Meanwhile, it should also be noticed that in some cases (e.g. Google+ with strong WiFi signal in Table V), the correlation is weak.
 We conjecture that in those cases video freezes are mainly due to long packet delays and delay jitters.
-We will come back to this issue in Section 5.3.
+We will come back to this issue in Section V-C.